jzohrab/pact/pact/plugins/lookup/README.md

 # Lookup plugins.

-The lookup should be a python script (.py) that defines a method, 'lookup(string)', and returns a string which is the lookup result.
+The lookup should be a python script (.py) that defines a method, 'lookup(string)', and either returns a string, or None.

-The string result is then shown in a popup text box.
+If it returns a string as the lookup result, this is shown in a popup text box.

+If it returns None, nothing happens -- it assumes that a separate page or app has been opened.

 The plugin can do whatever it needs to get the result - scrap web pages, call internal dictionaries, whatever.
 But the script should be